-Last autumn, in a fit of generosity, I wrote an article on blogging for everywoman that has been well received.
-It is always easier to preach than to practice.
-Fine, I can write convincingly on what makes a good blog.
-But can I practice it?
+Last autumn, I wrote an article on blogging for everywoman that has been well received.
+It is always easier to preach than to practise.
+So, if I can write convincingly on what makes a good blog, can I practise it myself?

 Any self-respecting professional in any field is interested in bettering themselves and their work.
 Sometimes it is a necessity for survival in competitive arenas.
-Recently, I witnessed copywriter and peer Al Allday make some changes to his site, influenced by his competitors but still strongly fashioned to himself.
+Recently, I witnessed copywriter and friend Al Allday make changes to his site – influenced by his competitors but still strongly fashioned to himself.

-My space is very different – it is in no way fashioned as any sort of business portal – but this silent observation has certainly made me think about what it takes to improve even a quiet cornerstone like this page.
+My space is very different – it is in not fashioned as a business portal.
+But this observation has certainly made me think about what it takes to improve even a quiet cornerstone.

 It is often said that regular blogging maximises the performance of a blog.
 It is less often said how it benefits the blogger.
-The benefits that regular writing can bring are astounding.
-Just a few:
+The benefits it can bring are astounding:

 - It aids networking.
-It is a fabulous compliment when somebody shows interest in early-modernity (or another subject) through my eyes, and I have enjoyed wonderful dialogue – even if (ironically or appropriately) it took place in more private grounds than here.
+It is a great compliment when somebody shows interest in something I’ve done, and I have enjoyed wonderful dialogue as a result.

-So then, where next?
-Do I stretch my principles and actively advertise my blog more explicitly?
-[Publicising fresh posts to Facebook is comparatively mild when compared with the digital equivalents of cold-calling, or featuring the address within every email signature].
+So, where next?
+Do I stretch my principles and actively advertise?
 Or, are there more localised changes that could be made?

 WordPress is currently highlighting a feature of its own: want to blog better in 2011?
-Apart from the usual suspects (frequency; social media publicity [or ‘sharing’ as it terms it]), it has been suggested that more detail should go into titles.
-It seems a fairly rudimentary part of blogging, but it is a definite area for consideration here.
+It recommends more thought around titles and relevance.
+While that seems fairly rudimentary, it is a definite area for consideration.

-I cannot recall all of the combinations that have led search-engines to ‘Private Party’, but the full title of this post, which seemed extravagant at the time, conveys a lot of information, and has attracted more views than any other post in its short life-span.
-Hopefully now it dislodges some of the torrent listings that scourge my musical champions.
-The extended title has evidently been more beneficial than (as has often been the pattern here) simply ‘Private X’ or ‘Privacy and Y’.
+I cannot recall all of the combinations that have led search engines to ‘Private Party’, but the full title of the post, which seemed extravagant at the time, conveys a lot of information, and has attracted more views than any other post in its short life-span.
+Hopefully it will dislodge some of the torrent listings that scourge my musical champions.

 For a blog like this, I have always hoped that the writing could do most of the work in maintaining a small readership, and perhaps growing it modestly.
-Here’s hoping that some small modifications will squeeze more potential from, essentially, the same material.
+Perhaps some small modifications will squeeze even more from it al.

 How important are titles?
 Has anyone consciously changed the way they used titles and noticed any difference?
 I would be glad to hear any thoughts!